Skip to main content

 Nature of Output Provided

-Franklin delivers qualitative, semi-quantitative, and quantitative outputs to support genetic data interpretation:
+Franklin delivers qualitative, semi-quantitative, and quantitative outputs to support genetic data for research purposes

 Limitations

-Franklin is a medically supervised engine, and it does not make autonomous decisions.
-It is neither intended to be used as a primary diagnostic tool nor as a substitute for professional healthcare advice.
+Franklin is a medically research purpose engine, and it does not make autonomous decisions.
+It is neither intended to be used for diagnostic purposes.

 Identifying information